cs1952B-main/lab-3/README.md

 ## Processing Files

 The processing files are located in src -> processing.
-These are the files represent the majority of the part of the assignment students will be interacting with.
-There are 4 files that correspond to different functionality requirements or pairs of functionality requirements.
-Each file presently contains a detailed comment outlining the requirement and plans or potential plans for future development.
+These are the files represent the majority of the part of the assignment you will be interacting with.
+There are 3 files that correspond to different functionality requirements or pairs of functionality requirements.
+Each file presently contains a detailed comment outlining the requirement and helpful hints and ideas to help you get started.